iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/create-a-project.md

    ![](https://static.iterative.ai/img/studio/select_repo_v3.png)

-4. Specify additional connection settings if required.
+4. Specify additional settings if required.

    ![](https://static.iterative.ai/img/studio/project_settings.png)

 > Project settings must be configured if you are connecting to a non-DVC
-> repository, if your metrics are in some custom files, if you are connecting to
+> repository, if you are connecting to a monorepo, or if your metrics are in
-> a monorepo, or if your metrics are in cloud or other remote storage.
-However,
+> cloud or other remote storage.
+You can configure the [Project Settings] after
-> you can configure the project settings after the project has been created.
-So,
+> the project has been created.
-> you can `Skip and Continue` now.
-Refer to the [Project Settings] section for
-> more details.

 You should now see that a project has been added in your dashboard.